 6 ENTREPRENEURSHIP

-Entrepreneurship courses have gained immense popularity in recent years with the surge in the number of small-scale companies and start-ups by young graduates and even undergraduates.
-This course has particularly become an integral part of most of the full-time MBA programs which is why UCLA has formulated an online course named as UCLA extension surrounding
+Entrepreneurship courses have gained immense popularity in recent years with the surge in small-scale companies and start-ups by young graduates and even undergraduates.
+This course has mainly become an integral part of most of the full-time MBA programs, which is why UCLA has formulated an online course named UCLA Extension surrounding entrepreneurship through an 11-course series that includes 5 core modules and 6 elective modules.
+These courses are offered at a way cheaper rate than your full-time MBA course.

 7 iMBA